somhi/PCXT_DeMiSTify/sidi/README.md

 ### STATUS

+* **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.
-* CGA not implemented due to lack of BRAM in this board.
+* MDA not implemented due to lack of BRAM in this board.
+* CGA 32 kB implemented.
+Some Tandy games are now playable like Prince of Persia, Cool Crocks and Sierra's Manhunter.
+* ~~CGA not implemented due to lack of BRAM in this board.~~
-* Open OSD with F12 key.
+* ~~Open OSD with F12 key.
 Go to Video and change CGA to MDA output.
 The Splash screen should appear.
-Then Load XT BIOS ROM (and XTIDE 16 kB if not included in the main BIOS) and Reset from OSD.
+Then Load XT BIOS ROM (and EC00 XT-IDE 16 kB if not included in the main BIOS) and Reset from OSD.~~

-* Notes about ROMs:
+Notes about ROMs:

 - Not all ROMs work with MDA video: (YUKO ST and PCXT31 works), (TANDY, micro8088, IBM5160, full XTIDE BIOS do not work).
 - If you load a BIOS that does not work with MDA you need to power cycle the board.
-  - Sometimes a double Reset is needed (that might be outdated with the latest BIOS Loader by kitune-san)
-* **UART port is required to be used to load the OS through the serdrive app.**

-**Bugs**:

-* With original IBM ROM  keyboard might not work very well.

-* Serdrive works at 460.8 K or 230.4K but not 115.2K

 ### Compile the project in Quartus: